-We believe that increasing sales of private label products as part of our total revenues will have a positive impact on our overall profitability, as these products return a higher profit margin, compared to international suppliers' products distributed by us.
+We believe that increasing sales of private label products - as was the case of 2011 - as part of our total revenues will have a positive impact on our overall profitability, as these products return a higher profit margin, compared to international suppliers' products distributed by us.
 As a result, we aim to continue expanding the range of our private label products and strengthening their promotion in our markets.